Annual Program Statement 2019

 The Public Affairs Section (PAS) of U.S. Embassy Ulaanbaatar, U.S. Department of State, is pleased to announce that funding is available through its Public Diplomacy Local Grants Program.
 This Annual Program Statement outlines funding priorities and the procedures for submitting funding requests.
 Please carefully follow all instructions below.

 Purpose of Local Grants: PAS awards a limited number of grants to individuals, non-governmental organizations, think tanks, and academic institutions to support cultural, artistic, educational, and other exchanges and projects to improve mutual understanding between the United States and Mongolia and build people-to-people ties.
-PAS will only consider grant proposals that include a clear American component or element and that include public outreach.
+PAS will only consider grant proposals that include a clear American component and public outreach.

 Categories of Funding Activity: